Near-Optimal Best-of-Both-Worlds Fairness for Few Agents: Omitted Proofs for Three Agents - Polynomial Case

 Therefore, both agents \(i\) and \(j\) possess at least two bundles each that uphold the fairness guarantees.
 We construct two allocations: \(\mathcal{X}^k\), where agent \(i\) chooses first and agent \(j\) chooses second, and \(\mathcal{Y}^k\), where the roles are reversed.
 In both allocations, the first chooser selects her top-valued bundle, and the second chooser receives at least her second-highest bundle.

-\item \textbf{Stage 5: } If an agent decides to perform a adoption in the second round, it is necessarily because she is envious of a candidate partition that was previously \emph{adopted} (otherwise she would have decided to perform this adoption in the first round).
+\item \textbf{Stage 5: } If an agent decides to perform an adoption in the second round, it is necessarily because she is envious of a candidate partition that was previously \emph{adopted}, by \Cref{obs:adoption-no-new}.
 In this case, the adopting agent is \((1 - \varepsilon)MMS\)-satisfied with any bundle in the partition being adopted.
 Since this partition itself resulted from a prior adoption, there already exists another agent who is also \((1 - \varepsilon)MMS\)-satisfied with all bundles.
 As established in the first round of adoption, the remaining agent possesses at least two bundles that satisfy the fairness guarantees.

 Therefore, each of the two non-adopting agents has at least two bundles that uphold all guarantees.
 We again define two derived allocations: \(\mathcal{X}^k\), where one of the non adoption agents chooses first and the other second, and \(\mathcal{Y}^k\), where the roles are reversed.